shawndrape/shawndrape.github.io/_posts/2013-03-03-temporary-scope-access-in-oauth-20-does.md

 In the end, I decided to revoke Asana's rights on my account which I had been using on the desktop.
 I was only really experimenting with it and while it seems useful at this point my higher priority is on data security.
 Hopefully in the future, I won't have to make a choice between the two for Asana or any application.

 If you agree with me that this sort of thing can be a problem, I'd love to hear from you in the comments.
+(Edit: New site does not have comments.
+Sorry.)